Surviving the AWS re:Invent catalog

 Check it out, be a hero, and pass the link to our session catalog along to colleagues and social media.

-Also see a related story AWS re:Invent — Fast Pass to Unannounced Sessions.
+Also see a related stories AWS re:Invent — Fast Pass to Unannounced Sessions and Virtual AWS re:Invent 2019.

 About Cloud Pegboard